shinsenter/defer.js/docs/apis.md

 <a name="Defer"></a>

 ## Defer(func, [delay], [waitForUserAction]) ⇒ <code>void</code>
-Heavy DOM manipulations can cause render-blocking issues in real-world scenarios.
+Heavy DOM changes may slow down your page.
-Wrapping your script with `Defer()` may help prevent render-blocking issues on your website.
+Wrap your scripts in `Defer()` to avoid slowing page load.

 **Kind**: global function
 **Since**: 2.0